-I wanted to share with you a wonderful theological article on Christian fundamentalism that I ran across just a couple of days ago.
+I want to share with you a wonderful theological article on Christian fundamentalism that I ran across just a couple of days ago.
 The author kindly gave me permission to edit it slightly for American readers without changing the original content.
 He has a blog called Elizaphanian, and you may visit it at the following link: http://elizaphanian.com/.
 If you like the article, please go over to his blog, read more, and compliment him on his excellent work.

 Spiritual Cancer (or Why I Hate Fundamentalism)